tstih/more/README.md

 }
 ~~~

-This interface returns node keys (node identifiers).
-Since youa are responsible
+It only has one function which returns a collection of node keys (node identifiers).
-for drawing nodes and edges, the control really does not need any additional data
+ > Since your code is responsible for drawing nodes and edges, the control really
-about the node.
-When it needs to draw it it passes the node key and expects
+ > does not need any additional node data.
+When it needs to draw it it passes the
-you to know how to draw it.
+ > node key in an event and expects your code to know how to draw it.

 The `Query()` function accepts a parent parameter.
-If null is passed, it returns root node keys, otherwise it returns children nodes
+If null is passed, it returns all root
-of provided parent node.
+node keys (usually just one), otherwise it returns children nodes of provided parent node.

-You can capture all standard mouse events, and you can translate mouse coordinates
+You can capture all standard control mouse events, and inside the events translate mouse coordinates
 to node key by calling `NodeAt()` function.

 ## Examples